-Away from the glitz and glamour of the Olympic Games, dozens of athletes subsidise their sports career by having other jobs.
+Away from the glitz and glamour of the Olympic Games, dozens of athletes subsidise their daily training routines by having other jobs.
 From farming to banking, Tokyo 2020 looks at several hopefuls aiming to make an impact next summer and what roles they have outside of competition.
-This week, we introduce one of the outstanding players of Spain's women's water polo team and owner of a hairdresser's shop
+This week, Japanese basketball player - and event manager - TAKADA Maki.

 Her athlete life